actions-marketplace-validations/pdreker_elastic-ingest-test-action/README.md

 ## Limitations

-Currently neither support https, nor authentication.
+Currently neither supports https, nor authentication.
 As we are normally running against service containers, this should not be a problem.

 ## Inputs